worship on sundays and tuesdays

 Special Worship Services Throughout the Year

-MAUNDY THURSDAY: 7 pm on the Thursday before Easter.
+MAUNDY THURSDAY: 7 pm on the Thursday before Easter: join the live stream.

 CELEBRATING THE GIFT OF ANIMALS: This annual outdoor worship service is held outdoors on a Tuesday evening in late August (weather permitting) and celebrates all of God’s creatures and their presence in our lives.
 The informal 45-minute worship service includes praise songs and hymns in addition to hands-on prayers for the animals and the people with whom they live.

-LONGEST NIGHT WORSHIP: Held in the Chapel on a Tuesday evening in late December.
+LONGEST NIGHT WORSHIP: 6:15 pm in the Chapel on a Tuesday in late December.
 This service on the longest, darkest night of the year is especially for those who for whatever reason find it hard to face the holidays.
 A reception is held following the service.

-CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve at 2:30 pm, 5 pm, 7:30 pm and 11 pm in the Sanctuary.
+CHRISTMAS EVE: Derry Church offers candlelight worship services on Christmas Eve in the Sanctuary: attend in person on Dec 24 at 2:30 pm, 5 pm and 7:30 pm, or join the live stream at 5 pm and 7:30 pm.

 ELEMENTS OF REFORMED WORSHIP